almostEric/FrozenWasteland/README.md

 ### Golomb Ruler Rhythms
 - Unlike Euclidean Rhythms which seek to evenly distribute the divisions, Golomb Rulers try to ensure unequal distribution
 - Basic example, with a step count of 16, and 4 divisions, the divisions will be on the 1,4,9 and 13.
+### Boolean Logic
+- Uses a boolean operator to combine the previous two tracks (so 3 = 1 & 2, 4 = 2 & 3)
+- Length can't be longer than shortest of the 2 tracks combined
+- Division controls the logical operator.
+-- 1 = AND
+-- 2 = OR
+-- 3 = XOR
+-- 4 = NAND
+-- 5 = NOR
+-- 6 = NXOR
+- Operators repeat if Division is past 6

 ## Quad Rhythm Expander